CSA Steaua București (basketball): History

-After the Romanian Revolution, Baschet Club Steaua București was the first basketball club in Romania to turn private.
-However, after only a few years it went bankrupt, and CSA Steaua operated only a youth club for basketball, under the name of Clubul Sportiv Școlar Steaua București.
+Following the Romanian Revolution, Baschet Club Steaua București became the first privately owned basketball club in Romania.
+The club declared bankruptcy a few years later, while CSA Steaua continued its basketball activity only at youth level under the name Clubul Sportiv Școlar Steaua București.

-In 2008, Steaua merged with BC Târgoviște and played again in the first division, under the name BC Steaua București.
-Turning on the new page in club's history, with Mladen Jojic as head coach, Steaua decided to compete in Divizia B with young team and mostly Romanian players, with the average age of 21.
+In 2008, Steaua merged with BC Târgoviște and returned to the first division under the name BC Steaua București.
+Under head coach Mladen Jojic, the club focused on competing in Divizia B with a young squad composed primarily of Romanian players, with an average age of 21.

-The team eventually returned to the highest level in Romania.
-In 2011, the team reached the Romanian Cup Final, which was the first time in a long time that the team played for a trophy.
+The team eventually returned to the top tier of Romanian basketball.
+In 2011, Steaua reached the Romanian Cup final, marking the club's first appearance in a major final in several years.

-In 2013, the team merged with CSM Bucharest and a new team name was found in CSM Steaua Bucharest.
+In 2013, the club merged with CSM Bucharest and adopted the name CSM Steaua Bucharest.

-In the 2015–16 season, the newly formed team would make its debut in Europe through the Eurocup.
+During the 2015–16 season, the newly formed team made its European debut in the Eurocup.